-GHA’s reworking of the Grade II listed Sarson’s vinegar works complex near Tower Bridge has created an intimate mixed-use residential and office quarter, where GHA has its London office.
+GHA’s reworking of the Grade II listed Sarson’s vinegar works complex near Tower Bridge has created an intimate mixed-use residential and office quarter.

 This project is innovative in developing a building typology where apartments and offices are interchangeable.
 It is a model the practice is now using as a building block on new mixed-use developments throughout the UK.